nayanbadolla/nayanbadolla/README.md

 - 👀 I’m passionate about science, aviation, sports, adventure and reading.
 - 🌱 I’m currently working on NeoG BootCamp's levelZero.
 - 📜 And I'm fluent in HTML5, CSS, JavaScript.
-- 📫 You can reach me at badollanayan@gmail.com
+- 📫 You can reach me at badollanayan@gmail.com.
+Open for freelancing and collaboration.

 <!---
 nayanbadolla/nayanbadolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.